Unique Considerations

 Special Equipment

-- Dolly or Hand Truck: Useful for moving heavy boxes or furniture safely without straining your back.
+- Dolly or Hand Truck: Essential for transporting heavy items to and from your storage unit without straining your back.

 Expert Tips

-- Start with a Plan: Create a checklist of items to keep, donate, or discard.
-This will help you stay organized throughout the cleanout process.
+- Create a Plan: Before starting, outline a clear plan that includes what you want to keep, donate, or discard.
+This will streamline the process.

 Local Regulations